msandonini/uni/Machine Learning and Deep Learning/16 Reinforcement Learning/Reinforcement Learning.md

 %% $\epsilon$-greedy exploration is a likely question in exam %%

-On and off policy learning
+On and off policy learning:
-%% which one is better is a likely question in exam %%

 - On policy learning
 	- Learn on the job
 	- Learn about policy $\pi$ from experience sampled from $\pi$
 - Off-policy learning
 	- Look over someone shoulder
 	- Learn about policy $\pi$ from experience sampled from $\mu$
+%% which one is better is a likely question in exam %%
 %% off policy is better %%

 In the control Temporal-difference (TD) learning has several advantages over Monte-Carlo (MC):